 For information on the eSDK, see the Yocto Project Application Development and the Extensible Software Development Kit (eSDK) Manual.

 Toaster: Toaster is a web interface to the Yocto Project OpenEmbedded build system.
 Toaster allows you to configure, run, and view information about builds.
 For information on Toaster, see the Toaster User Manual.

 2.3.2 Production Tools¶

-The following list consists of tools that help production related activities using the Yocto Project:
+Here are tools that help with production related activities using the Yocto Project:

 Auto Upgrade Helper: This utility when used in conjunction with the OpenEmbedded Build System (BitBake and OE-Core) automatically generates upgrades for recipes that are based on new versions of the recipes published upstream.
 See Using the Auto Upgrade Helper (AUH) for how to set it up.